autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 {{< /tabpane >}}

-##  getUnbondingReq
+##  getUnbondingRequests

-Returns an array of pending unbonding requests within a requested block range.
+Returns an array of pending unbonding requests within a specified range.
 Staking transitions are maintained in memory until voting power changes are applied at epoch end before selection of the next consensus committee.

 The array range is specified by a start and end index using the unbonding request identifier.

+Constraint checks are applied:

+- the `startID` must be less than or equal to the `lastID`
+- the `lastID` must be less than or equal to the most recent request id, i.e. the `headUnbondingID`.

-Unbonding identifiers can be returned by calling:
+Unbonding request identifiers can be returned by calling:

-- [tailUnbondingID](/reference/api/aut/#tailunbondingid) to return the ID of the last processed unbonding request,
+- [`tailUnbondingID()`](/reference/api/aut/#tailunbondingid) to return the ID of the last processed unbonding request,
-- [headUnbondingID](/reference/api/aut/#headunbondingid) to return the ID of the last received pending unbonding request.
+- [`headUnbondingID()`](/reference/api/aut/#headunbondingid) to return the ID of the last received pending unbonding request.

 ### Parameters